Allometry

 Arguments

-• nutrient_limitations: an array of nutrient limitation values
+• values: an NTuple of limitation factors

 source